Testing activity of small clusters to nanometer sized catalysts for methanol synthesis

-The starting date should ideally be May 2021, or before July 2021.
+The starting date should be before November 2021.
 Please check the employment conditions.

 For further information about the research at SurfCat at the Department of Physics at the Technical University of Denmark (DTU) please inspect www.surfcat.dtu.dk

 Should you have any queries regarding the positions, please contact Professor Christian Danvad Damsgaard, email@example.com

 Your online application must be submitted no later than August 15th 2021 and you should apply online BOTH below and at www.career.dtu.dk.
 Please pay attention to the specific application conditions.